samadon1/MalariaMED/README.md

 abnormalities that is unique to severe malaria which is common in children with cerebral malaria

 ## Deployment
-The malariamed.py files is a code ready streamlit app to be deployed to the web The Procfile, requirements.txt and setup.sh are needed for deploying the web app on a cloud platform (in our case heroku)
+The malariamed.py files is a code-ready streamlit app ready to be deployed to the web The Procfile, requirements.txt and setup.sh are needed for deploying the web app on a cloud platform (in our case heroku)

 ## Note